Performance Analysis of Satellite-Based QKD Protocols: QBER

 \subsection{\textbf{ QBER for E91}}

-QBER for $E91$ is given by \cite{PhysRevA.65.052310}
+QBER for $E91$ is given by \cite{ekert1991quantum, PhysRevA.65.052310}

-Here the parameters have the same definitions for $p_{true}$, $p_{false}$, $p_{straycounts}$ and $p_{coin}$ as in the BBM92 protocol.
-During the basis matching condition the unmatched basis is discarded to justify the protocol hence there is no contribution to QBER from this discarded key.
-A $1/3$ chance of the basis matching with Bob exists since Bob and Alice selected three different bases.
-As a result, QBER will be impacted by a sifting factor of $1/3$ .
+Here, the parameters have the same definitions for $p_{true}$, $p_{false}$, $p_{straycounts}$ and $p_{coin}$ as in the BBM92 protocol.
+In the E91 protocol, Alice and Bob randomly choose among three measurement bases.
+Among the nine possible basis combinations, only two yield correlated outcomes suitable for key generation, while the others are discarded or used for Bell inequality verification.
+Therefore, the sifting factor is $\tfrac{2}{9}$~\cite{ekert1991quantum} and QBER will be impacted by a sifting factor of $\frac{2}{9}$.